sumuongit/asp-mvc-list-without-database-crud/README.md

 * [License](#license)

 ## General Info
-A sample application on CRUD operation using ASP.NET MVC and list object without any database
+A sample application on CRUD operation using ASP.NET MVC and list object without having any database

 ## Technologies
 This application is created with: